vishnumaiea/KiExport/Readme.md

 # KiExport

-**KiExport** is a Python application for exporting manufacturing files from KiCad PCB design projects.
+**KiExport** is a Python application for automating manufacturing files generation from KiCad PCB design projects.
 This is a CLI (Command Line Interface) utility.
 Commands and arguments can be passed to the script while running or from a JSON configuration file named `kiexport.json`.
 You should be familiar working with CLI tools and how to execute commands from a terminal.

 KiExport generates the manufacturing files based on the options available in the `kiexport.json` file, and saves them in an organized way.
-It renames the files, folders and create ZIP archive files with proper names so that you can send them to a manufacturer or client easily.
+It renames the files, folders and create ZIP archive files with proper names date stamps so that you can send them to a manufacturer or client easily.
 Since the `kiexport.json` configuration file can be edited for any project, you only have to create the file once.
+You can also create multiple configuration files according to different manufacturing requirements.

 The [**Mitayi Pico RP2040**](https://github.com/CIRCUITSTATE/Mitayi-Pico-RP2040) project is added as a sample project to test the script.

 - **Author:** [Vishnu Mohanan](https://github.com/vishnumaiea)
-- **Version:** `0.0.29`
+- **Version:** `0.0.31`
 - **Contributors:** Dominic Le Blanc ([@domleblanc94](https://github.com/domleblanc94))

 This tool was created with the help of [**ChatGPT**](https://chat.openai.com/chat).
 Thanks to humanity!